mattxlee/config_nvim/README.md

 Use `shift+c` to format current file (normal mode).

+## Trim whitespace on the end of line

+Use `ctrl+t` to get ride of the whitespace on the end of line.

 ## Global search in files

 Use `<leader>+ff` to type and search text in the files from current project.